 The EWA LNG map is an evolution of Petroleum Economist's Interactive World LNG Map, which began tracking LNG projects around the globe in 2012.
 The US gas plant map and data is an evolution of Hydrocarbon Processing’s US Gas Processing Plant Directory, which began tracking plant data in 2014.

 To schedule a demonstration and see how EWA LNG GP Premium can benefit your company, please contact your account representative.

-Energy Web Atlas is part of the Gulf Publishing Company.
+Energy Web Atlas is part of the Gulf Energy Information.